 You need to be extra careful while cleaning or repairing these delicate boxes and figurines that are made from Kaolin clay.
 It would help if you dust them lightly with a soft, dry cloth on a regular basis.
 This will prevent dust and dirt from settling on the surface and scratching it.
 However, while it may be easy to wipe the surface clean, it requires a little more precision … read more

 Ethereal, enigmatic, and enchanting-Limoges boxes present flawless works of art, which can enhance the décor and value of even the lonely display shelf at the corner of your room.
-Coming in delicate hinged trinket boxes and bearing striking scenery and figurines meticulously painted by dexterous hands, these pieces have become much sought-after rare treasures by vintage or antique collectors in recent times.
+Coming in delicate hinged trinket boxes and bearing striking scenery and figurines carefully painted by skilful hands, these pieces are enlisted as the much sought-after rare treasures by vintage or antique collectors in recent times.

 From the time when the beautiful damsels of the European nobility used to flaunt their trinket snuff boxes in the 19th century, French porcelain had been synonymous with the exquisitely manufactured and painted Limoges boxes.

-The factory in Sevres was the first to witness the blossoming of this beautiful piece of craftwork from white clay called Kaolin molded and designed by dexterous artisans Today, you find a plethora of manufacturers creating their own trademark designs using the distinctive French Porcelain produced in the Limoges area of France. … read more
+The factory in Sevres was the first to witness the blooming of this beautiful piece of art from the white clay called Kaolin, molded and designed by the dexterous artisans.
+Today, you find a plethora of manufacturers creating their own special designs using the unique French porcelain produced in the Limoges area of France.

 If you are planning to visit Italy, you may want to make sure that you come back home with memoirs that are slightly more special than a novelty ashtray, shot glass or lighter.
 Italy is home to abundant traditions and a rich history.
 This means you can take home a piece of this without really having to burn a big hole in your pockets.